Tax Reform · Legislation · Q1 2026

 Stamp duty remains in force for:

-For most corporate advisory work — shareholder agreements, intra-group loan agreements, restructuring documents, and service contracts — stamp duty no longer applies.
+For most corporate advisory work, including shareholder agreements, intra-group loan agreements, restructuring documents, and service contracts, stamp duty no longer applies.

 The standard non-dom period is 17 years.
-Prior to the 2026 reform, individuals who reached their 17th year of Cyprus tax residency automatically became "domiciled" under the 17-out-of-20-years test, losing their SDC exemption.
+Before the 2026 reform, individuals who reached their 17th year of Cyprus tax residency automatically became "domiciled" under the 17-out-of-20-years test, losing their SDC exemption.

 The reform introduces an elective extension mechanism for individuals whose domicile of origin is outside Cyprus.
 Two additional five-year periods are available:

 For an individual receiving €2 million per year in dividend income, the SDC cost at 5% would be €100,000 annually.
-The extension costs €250,000 for five years — an effective rate of €50,000 per year for unlimited SDC exemption on that income.
-For significant passive income positions, the maths are compelling.
+The extension costs €250,000 for five years, which works out to €50,000 per year for unlimited SDC exemption on that income.
+For large passive income positions, the numbers make sense.

 The extension election must be made before the end of the 17-year period.
 Individuals approaching year 15 or 16 of their non-dom status should begin planning now.
-See our full guide to the Cyprus Non-Dom regime for the underlying framework.
+See our full guide to the Cyprus Non-Dom regime.

-From the 2026 tax year, all Cyprus tax residents aged 25 and above are required to submit an annual personal income tax return — regardless of whether they have taxable income.
-This removes the previous exemption for individuals with income below the €19,500 threshold who were not obliged to file.
+From the 2026 tax year, all Cyprus tax residents aged 25 and above must submit an annual personal income tax return, regardless of whether they have taxable income.
+This removes the previous exemption for individuals with income below the €19,500 threshold.

-For companies, the corporate tax return submission deadline and the final payment deadline have been aligned.
-The practical effect is that companies can no longer defer payment beyond the return submission date under the old staggered schedule.
+For companies, the corporate tax return deadline and the final payment deadline have been aligned.
+Companies can no longer defer payment beyond the return submission date under the old staggered schedule.

-Non-dom individuals who previously had no Cyprus-source taxable income and therefore did not file are now required to submit annual returns from 2026 onwards.
-Failure to comply can result in administrative penalties and — in certain circumstances — affect the status of the non-dom position itself.
+Non-Dom individuals who previously had no Cyprus-source taxable income and therefore did not file must now submit annual returns from 2026 onwards.
+Failure to comply can result in administrative penalties and, in certain circumstances, may affect non-dom status itself.

 | Measure | Before (up to 31 Dec 2025) | From 1 Jan 2026 |